utah-cs4470-sp23/class/assembly.md

 now in XMM1) to XMM0:

     cmpltsd xmm1, xmm0
-    movsd   xmm0, xmm1
-    movq    rax, xmm0
+    movq    rax, xmm1
     and     rax, 1

-The move is unnecessary, but we keep it for the sake of code sharing.
+Note that the move ends up moving XMM1, not XMM0.

 ## Constructing and indexing tuples